Liquid-Citizen/lc-proposition/README.md

 ## Running the Sample With Docker

 In order to run the example with docker you need to have `docker` installed, then just run `docker-compose up`.
+If a container name is already in use, use: `docker rm [container ID]`